Helping People Achieve Amazing Smiles

 - Doctorate of Dental Medicine – Tufts University

-- Certificate in Orthodontics – Tufts University
+- Certificate in Orthodontics – Tufts University (two year program)

 I’m a member and former president of the Damon® Study Club (the type of brackets we use).
 Other orthodontists and I meet to review the latest advances in the specialty.
 I also complete many hours of continuing orthodontic education throughout the year.
 I attend local, regional, and national meetings, and participate in lectures and other events.
 By staying at the leading edge of new technologies and techniques, I ensure we deliver state-of-the-art care to our patients.